$20 Liberty Gold Double Eagle MS-62 PCGS (Random)

 - Minted from 1850-1907 at the Philadelphia, Carson City, Denver, New Orleans and San Francisco mints.

-This pre-1933 Gold coin combines a beautiful design and historical significance.
+This pre-1933 gold coin combines a beautiful design and historical significance.
 Add this $20 Liberty Gold Double Eagle to your cart today!

 Important Note: